-Engagement strategy: We use LightStay and our Brand Standards to engage, educate and help drive sustainability performance across our franchised hotels to make the greatest impact, as follows:
+Engagement strategy: Franchised properties are controlled by Hilton's development and operating standards for the respective hotel brands.
+We use LightStay and our Brand Standards to engage, educate and help drive sustainability performance across our franchised hotels to make the greatest impact, as follows:

-- (1) On a company-wide basis, we prioritize activities that can be scaled up to include franchised properties, and those that will create the greatest value for all hotels and their owners. - (2) At Hilton, sustainability measurement and continuous improvement is a Brand Standard for all hotels, managed and franchised.
-Using our LightStay platform, all hotels are required to report monthly utilities including energy, water and waste; set annual reduction targets; maintain active energy, water and waste improvement projects; and complete benchmarking surveys across all operating departments, consisting of over 200 sustainability best practices and performance indicators. - (3) Hilton has committed to ISO as a global standard and our entire portfolio (owned, managed and franchised hotels) is certified to three ISO Standards: ISO 9001 (Quality Management), ISO 14001 (Environmental Management) and ISO 50001 (Energy Management).
+(1) On a company-wide basis, we prioritize activities that can be scaled up to include franchised properties, and those that will create the greatest value for all hotels and their owners.

+(2) At Hilton, sustainability measurement and continuous improvement is a Brand Standard for all hotels, managed and franchised.
+Using our LightStay platform, all hotels are required to report monthly utility consumption, including energy, water and waste.
+Through LightStay, Hilton then calculates and reports CO2e emissions from franchise operations using the currently available location-based emissions factor for each hotel.
+Brand standards also require that franchised hotels set annual reduction targets; maintain active energy, water and waste improvement projects; and complete benchmarking surveys across all operating departments, consisting of over 200 sustainability best practices and performance indicators.
+Franchise owners and operators use LightStay's detailed analysis and performance scoring to manage their energy, carbon, water and waste performance across their hotel or portfolio of hotels.

+(3) Hilton has committed to ISO as a global standard and our entire portfolio (including managed and franchised hotels) is certified to three ISO Standards: ISO 9001 (Quality Management), ISO 14001 (Environmental Management) and ISO 50001 (Energy Management).